What is SAP Security?

 An Overview of SAP Applications

-Business-critical applications such as ERP, SCM, CRM, SRM, PLM, HCM, BI and others support essential business functions and processes of the world’s largest commercial and governmental organizations, including supply chain, manufacturing, finance, sales and services, human resources and others.
+Enterprise applications like ERP, SCM, CRM, SRM, PLM, HCM, BI and others support the essential business processes of the world’s largest commercial and governmental organizations, including supply chain, manufacturing, finance, sales and services, human resources and others.
 These applications are the crown jewels of their operation.
-SAP applications are widely deployed and used for critical operations worldwide by organizations in essential industries such as food distribution, medical device manufacturing, pharmaceuticals, critical infrastructure including utilities, government and defense and more1
+SAP applications, including the latest S/4HANA suite, are widely deployed and used for critical operations worldwide by organizations in essential industries such as food distribution, medical device manufacturing, pharmaceuticals, and critical infrastructure including utilities, government and defense, and more 1 :

-• SAP software is used at more than 400,000 organizations globally
+• SAP systems are used at more than 400,000 organizations globally

 • SAP customers include 92% of the Forbes Global 2000